 A Suitable Goat Milk For Your Baby

 For mothers who have already decided to try Goat’s milk may want to try Karihome Goat Milk.
-A quality milk product from New Zealand, Karihome milk are derived from pasture grass fed goats instead of grain fed goats and is produced under strict milk product processes and hygiene standards set by the New Zealand Ministry of Agriculture & Forestry.
+A quality milk product from New Zealand, Karihome milk is derived from pasture grass-fed goats instead of grain-fed goats and is produced under strict milk product processes and hygiene standards set by the New Zealand Ministry of Agriculture & Forestry.